Turkey Alphabet Soup

 MORE What To Do With Leftover Turkey:

-a bowl of alphabet soup
+A bowl of turkeky alphabet soup.

 In case you have other leftovers from your Thanksgiving table, check out THESE fun ways to use them…